bazel-contrib/rules_nodejs/packages/typescript/install.md

           "node_modules/**/* *",
         ],
     ),
+    # Provide ExternalNpmPackageInfo which is used by downstream rules
+    # that use these npm dependencies
+    external_npm_package = True,
 )

 # Create a tsc_wrapped compiler rule to use in the ts_library
-# compiler attribute when using self-managed dependencies
+# compiler attribute when using user-managed dependencies
 nodejs_binary(
     name = "@bazel/typescript/tsc_wrapped",
     entry_point = "@npm//:node_modules/@bazel/typescript/internal/tsc_wrapped/tsc_wrapped.js",
     # Point bazel to your node_modules to find the entry point
-    node_modules = "//:node_modules",
+    data = ["//:node_modules"],
 )
 ```